Canon SX70 vs Panasonic S5

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the SX70 has a lens built in, whereas the S5 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

-Concerning battery life, the SX70 gets 325 shots out of its LP-E12 battery, while the S5 can take 440 images on a single charge of its DMW-BLK22 power pack.
+Concerning battery life, the SX70 gets 325 shots out of its Canon LP-E12 battery, while the S5 can take 440 images on a single charge of its Panasonic DMW-BLK22 power pack.
 The power pack in the S5 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.